Scaled Professional Scrum

-The Nexus Framework is a lightweight, open-source layer on top of Scrum that manages product and personnel dependencies when many Scrum Teams are working on the same product.
+The Nexus Framework is a light-weight, open-source layer on top of Scrum that manages dependencies when many Scrum Teams are working on the same product.

-The Scaled Professional Scrum class teaches the Nexus framework.
-The class covers many provides complementary practices that make Nexus more effective when three to nine Scrum Teams are build a single product.
+The Scaled Professional Scrum class teaches the Nexus framework and provides a multitude of complementary practices that are effective when three to nine Scrum Teams are building a single product.
 This course is not about portfolio management or project management but about approaching product development from an agile mindset.
-Nexus+, a way to enables larger-scale development with over nine teams, is also covered.
+Nexus+ is also covered – a way to enables larger-scale development with over nine teams.

 The SPS course is delivered with an end-to-end case study where you’ll work together with other students to apply the Nexus Framework.
-You’ll also explore challenges in large-scale development initiatives and solutions solving those challenges.
+You’ll also learn the challenges in large-scale development initiatives and solutions solving those challenges.

 Registration & Price